NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/component_models/freq_esti.md

 ## Reduced Order Phase-Locked Loop (PLL) ```[ReducedOrderPLL]```

 The following equations presents a simplified PLL used to estimate the frequency and PLL angle of the grid.
-The model assumes that the voltage in the d-axis is always zero (i.e. locked) and hence it does not model it.
+The model attempts to steer the voltage in the q-axis to zero (i.e. lock the q-axis to zero) using a PI controller.
 With that the equations are given by:

 ```math
 \begin{align}